levelkdev/lk-web3-utils/README.md

 # lk-web3-utils

-provides the utils from web3 without the need for an RPC connection
+Provides the utils from web3 without the need for an RPC connection